nncht/useum_client/README.md

 <h2 align="center"> Shoutouts </h2>
 </br>

-<p align="center">We'd like to shoutout to and thank everyone who made thos project possible, from supporting in the deployment of this app to populating the deployed version with real life data.</p>
+<p align="center">We'd like to shout out to and thank everyone who made this project possible, from supporting in the deployment of this app to populating the deployed version with real life data</p>

 </br>